chenyan1998/Term6_Database_AWS/README.md

 ## 3.3.
 MongoDB

-- Mongodb (hosted on standalone aws ec2 instance)
+- Mongodb (hosted on standalone AWS ec2 instance)
 - Mongodb is chosen to store non-relational data (kindle book metadata), and the automation is accomplished through a combination of Mongodb setup bash script and mongo commands
 - Bash script, which is `mongo.bash`, performs the following functionalities:
   1. Install Mongodb database